What To Do When Your Water Well Begins To Pump Sand Or Grit

 In some cases, the well pump can be too powerful for the well, causing it to draw sand in from the surrounding aquifer.

-This sand can cause a rapid deterioration in the pump’s valves and cause a build-up of sand at the bottom of the well, which can lead to sand in your water lines.
+This sand can rapidly deteriorate the pump’s valves and build up at the bottom of the well, which can lead to sand in your water lines.

-In any case, a sudden presence of sand or grit is not a good symptom, and the source or cause should be inspected.
+In any case, the sudden presence of sand or grit is not a good symptom, and the source or cause should be inspected.

 Effects of Sand in Well Water